-Students may withdraw from a course by completing a drop/add form which is available in the Office of Academic Records or through its internal web site.
-The course will not appear on the permanent record if it is dropped during the drop/add period (by the end of the first week of the semester for day classes; by the end of the second class night in the ALPHA term).
+Students may withdraw from a course by completing a drop/add form which is available in the Office of Academic Records or online.
+The course will not appear on the permanent record if it is dropped during the drop/add period (by the end of the first week of the semester for day classes; by the end of the second class night in the Adult Degree Program term).

-A W will be recorded for any course which is officially dropped during the withdrawal period (by the end of the tenth week of the semester for day classes; by the end of the tenth class night in the ALPHA term).
+A W will be recorded for any course which is officially dropped during the withdrawal period (by the end of the tenth week of the semester for day classes; by the end of the tenth class night in the Adult Degree Program term).
 Courses dropped during the withdrawal period will appear on the student's permanent record, but will not be included when determining the student's grade point average.